internot169/redlining-project/README.md

 # Redlining Project
 A website that displays data on redlining/racist policies within a given area.
-Includes Greater Seattle Area (Bothell, Kenmore, Bellevue, Kirkland, Redmond, Newport, Tukwila, Renton).
+Includes Seattle and Greater Seattle Area (Bothell, Kenmore, Bellevue, Kirkland, Redmond, Newport, Tukwila, Renton).

 # Features/TODO:
  - [ ] Have a slider that goes through time and changes the map data based on what you select